fairDataSociety/fairOS-dfs/README.md

 - Creation of logical drives
 - User and Permission management
 - Charging and Payments
-- Mutable, Indexed data structures over immmutable file system
+- Mutable, Indexed data structures over immutable file system

 dfs can be used for the following use cases
 1) Personal data store